 Susan Reece, English faculty.
 Education: Bachelor of Science in Education - Secondary Language Arts, Master of Science in Curriculum and Instruction, University of Kansas; teaching certifications in Secondary Language Arts 7-12/ Elementary K-8 add-on.
 For the past 17 years, Reece taught fourth, sixth, seventh, and eighth grades, as well as advanced high school English courses for the past 10 years, at Ezell-Harding Christian School and was twice named Teacher of the Year in 2014 and 2019.
 Prior to Ezell-Harding, she taught high school English for two years at Mt.
 Juliet High School in Wilson County Schools, as well as four years at Olathe North High School in Kansas.
 As an Advanced Placement English teacher, her students have maintained a 90 percent pass rate (2014-2020).

 Alison Turner, math faculty.
 Education: Bachelor of Science in Business and MBA Business, University of California-Riverside.
 At UC Riverside, Turner served as an undergraduate instructor mentoring 700+ students in marketing and competitive strategic analysis courses.
-Previously, she worked at Tutoring Etc. as a mathematics tutor, specializing in upper-level math courses.
+Previously, she worked as a mathematics tutor, specializing in upper-level math courses.
 A strategic marketing consultant, she owns Alison Turner Consulting advising and mentoring entrepreneurs and business owners.